sbrunner/scan-to-paperless/README.md

     no_crop: False # Don't do any crop
     marging_horizontal: 9 # mm, the horizontal margin used on autodetect content
     marging_vertical: 6 # mm, the vertical margin used on autodetect content
-    dpi: 300 # The DPI uset to convert the mm to pixel
+    dpi: 300 # The DPI used to convert the mm to pixel

     # Sharpen
     sharpen: False # Do the sharpen